bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ### Examples of Macros
 #### Annotation Macros

-- Annotations that rewrite / expand code:
+- Annotations Macros let us write annotations which can be then rewritten or expanded at compile time:

     ```scala
     @hello